aonchiallach/aonchiallach.github.io/content/posts/capital_notes.md

 _353 - 4_ agus níos mó ar an abhar seo, with notes from a state board investigating the factories.

-_358_ Brief sidenote on how capitalism subsumes industries under feudalism: 'Capitalism is...at first indifferent towards the technical character of the labour process it seizes control of.
+_358_ 'Capitalism is...at first indifferent towards the technical character of the labour process it seizes control of.
 At the outset, it takes it as it finds it'.

 Concrete study of how the production process and the profit motive changes the output of bread produced in bakeries.